briangoodell/briangoodell/README.md

 # Brian Goodell

 ## My Work
-Most recently, I've been employed in the [Flavell Lab](https://flavell.mit.edu/), where I've both collaborated on work and lead my own research projects.
+Over the last year and a half, I've been employed in the [Flavell Lab](https://flavell.mit.edu/), where I've both collaborated on work and lead my own research projects.

 ### [AutoCellLabel Live](https://github.com/briangoodell/AutoCellLabel_Live/tree/main)